AmeniAlsaydi/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+>  Both will be Jason, because Class are reference type which means multiple instances point to the same object and since the jason instance was set to edgar any change to jason will change the edgar instance.

 ## Question 4